 These occurrences combined with addictive tendencies, environmental, and social aspects, can create the recipe for drug dependence.

-Overcoming a single drug addiction is hard, but if polydrug use is present, complications during a detox and withdrawal can occur.
+Overcoming a single drug addiction is hard, but if polydrug use is present, complications during a drug detox can occur.
 For instance, those who are taking a combination of prescription drugs and drinking alcohol are at risk of suffering a combination of physiological and psychological effects of each substance.
 To best manage adverse reactions and provide a more comfortable recovery, the detox process for multiple substance use is best managed in a private treatment facility.

 Drugs such as benzodiazepines are difficult to withdraw from.
 In such cases, specialized detox medication may be prescribed to ease withdrawals.
 Along with tapering methods, alternative benzodiazepines are recommended in the process of drug detox and withdrawal symptom management.